preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-requests-block-settings-display-613.png

 + **View**: Can be "Summary view" or "List view".
 Summary view can only be used for the scope "Targeted to me".
-The image at the top is an example of a summary view.
+The image at the top of this page is an example of a summary view.
 + **Add column**: For List view you must add at least one column.
 Click this option to do that.
 For more information, see below.
 + **Display details in**: In a List view, a post can be clicked for further details.
 Here you set how the details should be displayed; in a dialog to the left or a dialog to the right.
 + **Paging**.
 Avalailable for Summary view.
 Can be "No paging", "Classic" or "Scroll".